VirtoCommerce/vc-module-google-ecommerce-analytics/docs/index.md

 response stay in this module's log, because a consumer cannot know how far its own error surface travels; run `POST api/googleanalytics/{storeId}/diagnostics` to see the cause.

+A summary read fans out — one totals read plus a newest-occurrence probe per event name — and **any** of them failing fails the whole summary.
+An earlier design isolated a failed probe and returned the totals with a null `LastOccurredAt`; that was reversed deliberately, because a null there reads as "this event never happened" and a consumer presents it as fact.
+The cost of the current shape is narrower but real: one transient probe failure costs the whole summary until the failure entry expires, where before it cost a single field.

 Only the third step is cached — a failure included, for a fixed 60 seconds, so a misconfigured property cannot burn quota on a hot page.
 The criteria and the configuration are re-checked on every call, so a store configured a minute after a failed read reports at once instead of after the TTL. `IsConfiguredAsync` is a